ksu-cis400-fall2025/lectureNotes-Fall2025/week08-oct13-17/monOct13-notes.md

 		  ```
 		  Text="{Binding PropertyName}"
+		  ///or
 		  Text="{Binding Path=PropertyName}"
+		  //or
-		  ItemsSource="{Binding}"  <!-- if DataContext is IEnumerable -->
+		  if DataContext is IEnumerable:
+		     ItemsSource="{Binding}"
 		  ```
+		-

-		  Behavior:
+		- Behavior:
 		- The control looks for `PropertyName` in its `DataContext`.
 			- If found → displays its value.
 			- If not found → displays nothing (no error).
 		- **Note:**
 			- Different controls *can* have different `DataContexts`.
 			- If a control doesn’t define its own, it *inherits* the `DataContext` of its parent container.
 - ## Order Properties
-  collapsed:: true
 	- ### Number Property
 		- Goal:
 			- First order → 1
 			- Next order → 2, and so on
-			- Implementation:
+			- Posile Solution:
 			- ```
 			  private static uint _nextOrderNum = 1;
 			  private uint _number = _nextOrderNum++; // ++ happens after initialization